Quadratic Hamiltonians in Fermionic Fock Spaces: Introduction

-To conclude, our main results are the following:\ (a) Theorem \ref{prop bach2 copy(1)}, and Corollaries \ref{Corollaire sympa copy(1)bis} and \ref {Corollaire sympa copy(2)}; (b) Theorem \ref{thm3}.
-Observe that (a) and related results belong to the mathematical foundations of fermionic quadratic Hamiltonians, similar to Bruneau and Derezinski's study \cite {Bruneau-derezinski2007,Derezinski2} on bosonic quadratic Hamiltonians. (b) focuses on their $\mathrm{N}$--diagonalization, similar to the studies \cite {bach-bru-memo,Solovej-Nam}.
+To conclude, our main results are the following: (a) Theorem \ref{thm3}; (b) Theorem \ref{prop bach2 copy(1)}, and Corollaries \ref{Corollaire sympa copy(1)bis} and \ref{Corollaire sympa copy(2)}. (a) focuses on the ($\mathrm{ N}$--) diagonalization of (unbounded) quadratic operators, which results from the infinite-time limit of an evolution equation on (unbounded) quadratic operators, similar to \cite{bach-bru-memo} in the bosonic case.
+Comparatively to \cite{Solovej-Nam} done also in the bosonic case, we obtain here some expressions for the diagonal form as integrals of elements of the elliptic flow, and in some cases even very explicit expressions (see \eqref{constant of motion eq2bis} and \eqref{dfgdgdfgdfg}). (b) and related results belong to the mathematical foundations of fermionic quadratic Hamiltonians, similar to Bruneau and Derezinski's study \cite{Bruneau-derezinski2007,Derezinski2} on bosonic quadratic Hamiltonians.

+Finally, following some advice, we divided the article into two parts and thus adopted a slightly more linear approach.
+This consists of two sections, which are roughly the same size and each include their own technical subsection:

-The paper is organized as follows: Section \ref{Diagonalization of Quadratic} explains fermionic quadratic Hamiltonians, by including our main results\ while discussing the method of proof via the Brockett-Wegner flow.
-Most of the technical results as well as a paradigmatic (and historical) example of fermionic quadratic Hamiltonian are gathered in Section \ref{Section tech7}.
-In an attempt to be as self-contained and pedagogical as possible, it also contains a review of results that are of general utility in this paper.
-Section \ref{Eliptic flow} is an appendix on the elliptical flow studied in \cite{EllipticFlow}, which gives the pivotal results used here to diagonalize quadratic Hamiltonians.
+\begin{itemize} \item Section \ref{Diagonalization of Quadratic} explains the diagonalization of fermionic quadratic Hamiltonians, by including our main results on this topic (Theorem \ref{thm3}),\ while discussing the method of proof via a non-trivial evolution equation named the Brockett-Wegner flow.
+Note that most of the technical results are gathered in Section \ref{Section tech7} while Section \ref{Apprendix} is an appendix.
+In particular, we briefly expose in Section \ref{Eliptic flow} the pivotal results used on the elliptical flow studied in \cite{EllipticFlow}, while in Section \ref {exemplesuperconductivity} we give a paradigmatic (and historical) example of fermionic quadratic Hamiltonian.